fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/AWS_Deployments.md

 - <IC_URL> := URL of the running EC2 instance of the crawler
 - <MAX_SIGHTS_PER_CITY> := maximum number of sights to support for a given city
 - <MAX_IMAGES_PER_SIGHT> := maximum number of images to crawl for a given sight
-- <MAPS_KEY> := Google Maps key used to retrieve the "top" sights , leading to better result quality
+- <GOOGLE_MAPS_KEY> := Google Maps key used to retrieve the "top" sights , leading to better result quality
 - <ILS_DOS_DMR_EC2_IP> := IP of the running EC2 instance for the ILS, DOS, and DMR
 - <ILS_DOS_DMR_EC2_URL> := URL of the running EC2 instance for the ILS, DOS, and DMR (always in the form "ec2-xxx-xxx-xxx-xxx.eu-central-1.compute.amazonaws.com", where xxx-xxx-xxx-xxx is the corresponding IP address)
 - <PG_HOST> := DWH host